g-gisbert/Neural-Inpainting-Of-Folded-Fabric-Meshes/README.md

 python trainUnet.py
 ```

-The output folder will contain the latest weights file and the weights that minimize the loss as well as some outputs in the
+The output folder will contains the latest weights file and the weights that minimize the loss.
+The `experiments` folder contains forward passes

 ## Inference